Lemon Zucchini Bread is a lovely quick bread perfectly suited for summer. This recipe is moist, tender and packed with luscious lemon flavor.

 Two mixing bowls and a spoon is really all the kitchen equipment you’ll need to prep the batter.
 How easy is that!
 Yay!
 No need to lug out my heavy standing mixer!

-Not only is this loaf super delicious, it’s a great recipe to make when your garden is overflowing with freshly grown delicious zucchini.
+Not only is this loaf super delicious, but it’s also a great recipe to make when your garden is overflowing with freshly grown delicious zucchini.

 If you’re not a home gardener, no worries, the zucchini from the super market works just as well.